Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Related Work

 Though the analysis of neural networks is a young field, a broad literature has emerged to address varied questions related to interpretability, trustworthiness, and safety verification.
 Much work has been dedicated to characterizing the expressive potential of ReLU networks by studying how the number of affine regions scales with network depth and width \cite{bengio,Hanin_2019,understanding}.
 Other research includes encoding piecewise-affine (PWA) functions as ReLU networks \cite{fem,reverseengineering}, learning deep signed distance functions and extracting level sets \cite{lei2020analytic}, and learning neural network dynamics or controllers that satisfy stability conditions \cite{zico,jin2020neural}, which may be more broadly grouped with correct-by-construction training approaches \cite{art,lincolnlab}.

-Spurred on by pioneering methods such as Reluplex \cite{reluplex}, the field of neural network verification has emerged to address the problem of analyzing properties of neural networks over continuous input sets.
+Spurred by pioneering methods such as Reluplex \cite{reluplex}, the field of neural network verification has emerged to address the problem of analyzing properties of neural networks over continuous input sets.
 A survey of the neural network verification literature is given by \cite{survey}.
 Reachability approaches are a subset of this literature and are especially useful for analysis of learned dynamical systems.

 Reachability methods can be categorized into overapproximate and exact methods.
-Overapproximate methods often compute neuron-wise bounds either from interval arithmetic or symbolically \cite{maxsens,fastlip,reluval,neurify,crown}.
-Optimization based approaches such as mixed-integer linear programming are also used to solve for bounds on a reachable output set in \cite{sherlock,alessio1,alessio2,proveable}.
+The reachable sets computed by overapproximate methods are guaranteed to capture all reachable states, but may also contain states that are unreachable.
+Overapproximate methods often compute neuron-wise bounds either from interval arithmetic or symbolically \cite{maxsens,fastlip,reluval,neurify,crown, xiang2020reachable}.
+Optimization based approaches are also used to solve for bounds on a reachable output set in \cite{sherlock,alessio1,alessio2,proveable}.
 Other approaches include modeling the network as a hybrid system \cite{verisig}, abstracting the domain \cite{abstract}, and performing layer-by-layer operations on zonotopes \cite{AI2}.
-Further, \cite{julian2019reachability, everett, overt} demonstrate how overapproximate approaches can be used to perform closed-loop reachability of a dynamical system given a neural network controller.
+Closed-loop forward reachability using overapproximate methods is investigated in \cite{julian2019reachability, everett, overt, entesari2023automated, meng2022learning, kochdumper2023open} Closed-loop backward reachability using overapproximate methods is investigated in \cite{rober2023backward, zhang2023backward}.

-Exact reachability methods have also been proposed, although to a lesser degree \cite{xiang2017reachable,nnv,yang2020reachability}.
-These methods generally perform the set operations of affine transformation, intersection/division, and projection layer-by-layer through a ReLU network.
-Similar layer-by-layer approaches have also been proposed to solve for the explicit PWA representation of a ReLU network \cite{robinson2020dissecting, hanin2019complexity, wells_fargo}.
+Exact reachability methods have also been proposed, although to a lesser degree.
+These methods either iteratively refine the reachable set by applying layer-by-layer transformations \cite{xiang2017reachable,nnv,yang2020reachability}, or they solve for the explicit PWA representation and compute reachable sets from this \cite{nnenum, VincentSchwagerICRA21RPM}.
+Similar layer-by-layer approaches have also been proposed to solve for the explicit PWA representation of a ReLU network \cite{robinson2020dissecting, hanin2019complexity, xu2022traversing}.